markomitranic/eink/README.md

   ]
 ```

-After adding configuration, add `EInk` to your application's supervision tree:
+After adding configuration, add `EInk` to your application's supervision tree.
+You can alternatively override the application config by passing the config to
+the `start_link` function instead:

 ```elixir
 def start(_type, _args) do